-- ✓ Security and trust model.
+- Semantic interoperability and consensus-making model.
+The role of Shared CSpaces is to promote that users of the Semantic Web reach consensus in the specification of a knowledge base and a set of mapping and transformation rules that explicitly indicate relations with other CSpaces.
+CSpaces aims to recover the original role of ontologies as shared and not only formal specifications of conceptualizations.
+The process to build these shared conceptualizations follows some principles of Human Centered Computer approaches11, and the necessity of users and applications to interact with each other will drive the creation of new Shared CSpaces. - ✓ Security and trust model.
 The protection of private and restricted information stored and the inclusion of trusted mechanisms to guarantee the validity or trustworthiness of the information accessed are critical requirements for a successful development of a distributed information infrastructure. - ✓ Knowledge access model.
 CSpaces promotes the minimization of the amount of syntactic data representation (current Web).
 Thus, an infrastructure that facilitates users to deal with machine processable semantics is required.
-An intensive use of knowledge access solutions based on the graphical representation of knowledge bases and mapping rules, controlled natural language, and natural language generation techniques are the mechanisms proposed. - ✓ Architecture model (blue-storm).
+An intensive use of knowledge access solutions based on the graphical representation of knowledge bases and mapping rules, controlled natural language12, and natural language generation techniques are the mechanisms proposed. - ✓ Architecture model (blue-storm).
 CSpaces proposes a distributed and decentralized hybrid architecture based on P2P and client-server infrastructure in which a group of agents (human or not) store, read and share information.
 A client-server P2P configuration drives a two-tiered system.
 The upper-tier is composed by well-connected and powerful servers, and the lower-tier, in contrast, consists in clients with limited computational resources which are temporarily available.
-To facilitate the distinction between CSpace knowledge containers, the CSpace conceptual model and CSpace architecture, Martin-Recuerda called the architecture model "blue-storm".
+To facilitate the distinction between CSpace knowledge containers, the CSpace conceptual model and CSpace architecture, Martin-Recuerda called the architecture model "blue-storm" 13.